CostEffectiveEquipment/DataStream-API/README.md

 # DataStream-API
 This repository contains examples for various applications of the DataStream™ API.
 Please refer to the wiki pages for more detailed explanations of how the API functions, and all the endpoints available.

-QuickStart.py provides a general overview of logging into and running recipes using the API.
+QuickStart.py provides a general overview of logging into and running recipes from an Apogee™ Tool remotely using the API.
 Other examples in this repository are more application specific.

 Additionally, the list of controls and indications for various Apogee™ tools are stored here.
 Please note that custom tools may have some differences in the available commands and ranges.